Walker Box fits living, leisure, and a hair studio into a single garage footprint.

 When we lift the lid and begin to play, the tones from the 1918 Blüthner rise up the spiral stair.

 Three + years of building later and Walker Box is done.
 A quirky Box of a house with intimacy and generosity … and a bit of fun!
 It’s alive and well thanks to the work and warmth of many many people.
-The bonus prize is the neighbourly banter with friends every weekend — the perfect sort of community for introverts.
+The bonus prize?
+Neighbourly banter with friends every weekend — the perfect sort of community for introverts.